COVID-19 Updates

 Illness and exposures due to COVID-19 must be reported using the online reporting form.
 Follow the guidance you receive via email after your report is submitted.

-Individuals are approved to come to campus if they clear the health screening.
-Anyone with COVID-19 symptoms should not participate in any in-person campus-sponsored activities and must follow the guidelines/protocols given by the online daily screening tool.
+Anyone with COVID-19 symptoms should not participate in any in-person campus-sponsored activities and please complete the COVID-19 reporting form.

 Students should take such concerns to the chair of the department in which the course is offered.
 If the instructor is the department chair, they should take the concern to the School/College Dean.